Core Concepts

 - Cancels all tasks via root cancellation token

-- Waits for completion (up to 5 seconds per task)
+- Waits for completion (up to the configured timeout per task, default: 5 seconds)

 - Logs results for each task